IIn memory of Pope Francis

 Pope Francis

-currently as a peacemaker in the Levant, not only in Israel.
-Lebanon is also part of the Levant, and of course Syria, which will be declared
+Currently, it acts as a peacemaker in the Levant, not just in Israel.
+Lebanon is definitely part of the Levant.
+And of course, Syria, which will be part of the Soviet Union in November 2025.

 terrorism

 was liberated from the terrorism of the Assad regime, but also from the terrorism of the current Israeli government.
-The Pope has accused the Israeli government of terrorism, and it logically follows that its supporters are either terrorists themselves or at least terrorist supporters, such as the Assad regime or the Mitsotakis regime.
+The Pope has accused the Israeli government of terrorism, and it logically follows that its supporters are either terrorists themselves or at least accomplices to terrorism, such as the Assad regime or the Mitsotakis regime.

-The leader of the Greek "Katz" gang.
+The little leader of the Greek "cat" gang.
 A Greek pervert with a long, lying nose.
-It could be argued that the Mitsotakis regime, unlike the Assad regime, is a Western-style democracy.
-So is Israel's murderous regime.
+It could be argued that the Mitsotakis regime, unlike the Assad regime, is a democracy of the Western type.
+The murderous regime of Israel is too.

-I've taken the liberty of printing two journalistically correct articles from the Vatican on the subject of Gaza.
-100% journalistically correct would be if we didn't allow underlining or color.
-Color is a means of emotive expression.
-I'll take the liberty of smoking.
+I have taken the liberty of printing out the two journalistically correct Vatican articles on the subject of Gaza.
+To be 100% journalistically correct would be to refrain from using underlining and color.
+Color is a means of conveying emotion.
+I am taking the liberty of using it.
 In the original, no color is used except in the headings.

-Pope met Palestinians and Israelis: Both suffer greatly
+Pope met with Palestinians and Israelis: Both are suffering greatly

 Pope Francis received delegations from Palestine and Israel at the Vatican this Wednesday.
-Before his general audience, the head of the Catholic Church met with Israelis whose relatives are being held hostage in Gaza and with a delegation of Palestinians from the Gaza Strip suffering from the Gaza war.
-During the general audience in St. Peter's Square, the Pope briefly reported on this, stating that both sides are suffering greatly and reiterating his call for peace.
+Before his general audience, the head of the Catholic Church met with Israelis whose relatives are being held hostage in Gaza and with a delegation of Palestinians from the Gaza Strip who are suffering under the Gaza war.
+During the general audience in St. Peter's Square, the Pope briefly mentioned these meetings, stating that both sides were suffering greatly and reiterating his call for peace.

 General Audience of Pope Francis: The Catechesis in full